lucaslomba/lucaslomba/README.md

 * 🏠 Living in Atibaia-SP

-* 💻 Junior Software Analyst at PROMAD
+* 💻 Developer Analyst at Qintess

 * 📚 Graduate in Analysis and Systems Development